-&lt;sup>1Gradescope is an online homework submission and evaluation platform.
+1Gradescope is an online homework submission and evaluation platform.
 You are likely to already be enrolled in our Gradescope class.
 If not, you will be able to enroll using a link+code provided on our Moodle page.

 Academic honesty: As noted above, for homework you should write your own solutions and disclose your collaborators.
-The internet is a great source of information about mathematics; you are welcome to search for information about the material of the course online, but you should not search for solutions to specific problems in the homework.
-Copying solutions from fellows students or from the Internet is an Honor Principle violation and will result in an academic misconduct report.
+Searching for solutions to homework or exam problems on the internet or copying solutions from fellows students is an Honor Principle violation and will result in an academic misconduct report.